Iron Banner guide - Destiny 2

 Rewards work a little bit different in Iron Banner these days.
 Players will no longer receive a new gun for completing a quest step (because the seasonal Iron Banner quest is gone).
 The new system ties new weapons to your Iron Banner rank – hit a specific new rank and earn a new weapon.
 You will also receive an Iron Engram at each new rank.

-As for weapons and armor, once an item is earned, you can fish for a god roll by using the Iron Engram focusing mechanic.
-This is available at Lord Saladin and will set you back 20,000 Glimmer and 100 Legendary Shards per item.
+As for weapons and armor, once an item is earned, you can fish for a god roll by using the Iron Banner Engram focusing mechanic.
+This is available at Lord Saladin and will set you back one Iron Banner Engram, 20,000 Glimmer, and 25 Legendary Shards per item in the Focused Decoding section.
 You get to choose which weapon or piece of armor you focus, which means you can pour all your resources into finding a Riiswalker god roll.

-During Season of the Haunted, players could earn the Wizened Rebuke and Hero’s Burden as part of the Iron Banner Rank rewards.
+During Season of Defiance, players can earn the Jorum's Claw Legendary Pulse Rifle and the Bite of the Fox Legendary Sniper Rifle as part of the Iron Banner Rank rewards.
 Users were also given an opportunity to weapons from past seasons.

-- Rank 13: The Wizened Rebuke Fusion Rifle
+- Rank 13: Dark Decider Legendary Auto Rifle

 - Rank Reset: Ascendant Shard

-Season 17 also introduced Focused Decoding for Iron Banner gear for the first time.
-Players could use one Iron Engram, 20,000 Glimmer, and 100 Legendary Shards to focus a single item.
+Season 20 also includes Focused Decoding for Iron Banner gear.
+Players can use one Iron Engram, 20,000 Glimmer, and 25 Legendary Shards to focus a single item.

 As Iron Banner continues to shift and change over the coming seasons, make sure to check back here so you know what to expect.
 You can also take a look at the Shacknews Destiny 2 Strategy Guide for a look at other special events.